 The channel was created in 2006 by Treasure Studio, Inc., just a year after YouTube made its public debut.
 Originally, it was named ThatsMEonTV, and featured music videos aimed at teaching kids the alphabet.
-In 2016, they began to use their Pixar-eseque 3D animation art style they have become known for.
+In 2016, they began to use their Pixar-esque 3D animation art style they have since become known for.

-Despite having an account for over a decade, it wasn't until later that year that they finally reached one million subscribers.
-However, it was from 2017-2019 that they truly saw an explosion in growth.
+Despite having an account for over a decade, it wasn’t until later that year that they finally reached one million subscribers.
+However, it was from 2017-2019 that they saw an explosion in growth.
 Starting in August 2018, they began to pull in three million subscribers a month.

 (Topic starts at 0:44.)